Qualcomm is about to give us our best glimpse yet into the 5G revolution

 MIMO

-An acronym for multiple input, multiple output.
+An abbreviation of "multiple input, multiple output."
 Basically, it's the idea of shoving more antennas into our phones and on cellular towers.
 And you can always have more antennas.
 They feed into the faster Gigabit LTE network, and companies are deploying what's known as 4x4 MIMO, in which four antennas are installed in a phone.

 Carrier aggregation